-The Health Quality & Safety Commission (the Commission) was set up under section 59 of the New Zealand Public Health and Disability Act, "to lead and coordinate work across the health and disability sector for the purposes of monitoring and improving the quality and safety of health and disability support services".
-The relevant legislation is set out in Appendix 1.
+The Health Quality & Safety Commission (the Commission) was set up under section 59 of the New Zealand Public Health and Disability Act 2000, 'to lead and coordinate work across the health and disability sector for the purposes of monitoring and improving the quality and safety of health and disability support services'.
+The relevant provisions in this legislation are set out in Appendix 1.

 Since our establishment in 2010, we have designed and led improvement programmes across the health sector, with the aim of reducing harm and improving quality.
-Examples include programmes to reduce hospital-acquired infections, reduce falls, and improve the safe use of medicines.
+Examples include programmes to reduce hospital-acquired infections, reduce falls and improve the safe use of medicines.
 We use information to monitor the processes and outcomes of these programmes and other important indicators of health system quality.

 The Commission undertakes national patient experience surveys with the aim of improving the quality of health services in New Zealand by enabling patients to provide feedback that can be used to monitor and improve the quality and safety of health services.
-The surveys provide consistent tools which can be used for national measures as well as local assessment and improvement.
-Data is used by general practices, primary health organisations (PHOs), district health boards (DHBs) and nationally across government.
+The surveys provide consistent tools that can be used for national measures as well as local assessment and improvement.
+Data is used by general practices, primary health organisations (PHOs) and district health boards (DHBs), as well as nationally across government.

 Understanding the patient experience is vital to improving patient safety and the quality of service delivery.
 Growing evidence tells us that patient experience is a good indicator of the quality of health services.
-Better patient experience, stronger partnerships with consumers, and patient and family-centred care have been linked to improved health, clinical, financial, service and satisfaction outcomes.
+Better patient experience, stronger partnerships with consumers, and patient- and family-centred care have been linked to improved health, clinical, financial, service and satisfaction outcomes.

-Patient experience surveys
+1.2 Patient experience surveys

-The Commission's patient experience survey programme currently consists of two surveys: the Inpatient Experience Survey (IPES), which began in August 2014 and the Primary Care Patient Experience Survey (PCPES), which began in February 2016.
+The Commission's patient experience survey programme currently consists of two surveys: the inpatient experience survey (IPES), which began in August 2014, and the primary care patient experience survey (PCPES), which began in February 2016.
 Both now run quarterly nationwide.
-The surveys collect quantitative and qualitative data covering four key domains of patient experience: communication, partnership, coordination and physical and emotional needs.
-To date, the IPES dataset contains data from approximately 50,000 respondents, and the PCPES dataset contains data from approximately 150,000 respondents.
+The surveys collect quantitative and qualitative data covering four key domains of patient experience: communication, partnership, coordination, and physical and emotional needs.
+To date, the IPES data set contains data from approximately 50,000 respondents, and the PCPES data set contains data from approximately 150,000 respondents.

 The surveys are electronic, with invitations primarily sent by email or SMS.
-The IPES includes a mailbased option and the PCPES includes an option to be completed on a tablet.
-The IPES also allows DHBs the option to run the survey fortnightly to increase response numbers and support continuous quality improvement.
+The IPES includes a mail-based option and the PCPES includes an option to be completed on a tablet.
+The IPES also allows DHBs the option of running the survey fortnightly to increase response numbers and support continuous quality improvement.

-Patient feedback is anonymous, voluntary and patients can choose to opt out of the survey.
+Patient feedback is anonymous and voluntary.
+Patients can choose to opt out of the survey.